(Original on UW Executive Office letterhead)

 Data analysis involves the translation of data into actionable information.
 It requires the identification of analytical needs and the services to address them.

-The Steering Committee is tasked with developing strategies in the following areas:
+The Operational Committee is tasked with developing strategies in the following areas:

-- Identifying, prioritizing and pursuing high-impact areas for analytics and expert analysis, based on the specific needs, requirements, and benefits thereof.
-Such areas may include student success and retention, academic programming, and operational reports involving personnel data, finance, and the myriad data elements required for planning and forecasting.
+- Acting on priorities developed by the Steering Committee for pursuing high-impact areas for analytics and expert analysis, based on the specific needs, requirements, and benefits thereof.
+Such areas may include student success and retention, academic programming, and operational reports involving personnel data, budget variances, and compensation forecasting.

 Marisa Nickle, Sr. Director of Strategy & Academic Initiatives in the Office of the Provost will work closely with and support the chairs of the Data Governance Steering Committee and Operational Committee to launch this effort, and align strategy and work of the two committees.
-Ann Nagel, Associate Vice Provost of Privacy in Academic and Student Affairs, will chair the Operational Committee and will attend the Steering Committee as an ex-officio member and liaison between the two committees.
+Ann Nagel will attend the Steering Committee as an ex-officio member and liaison between the two committees.

 Thank you for your willingness to serve the UW community in this important capacity.